 CERC Fellows are appointed for three years full-time equivalent.

-The Postdoctoral Fellow will be based in the Energy Systems Program within the CSIRO Energy Business Unit, which plays a key role in Australia’s energy transition.
+The Postdoctoral Fellow will be based in the Energy Systems Program within the CSIRO Energy Research Unit, which plays a key role in Australia’s energy transition.
 With work spanning from energy efficiency in buildings to the operation of electricity systems, the CSIRO team works across a large range of industries and application domains.
 A core focus of this work is the development of robust, transparent modelling frameworks to assess future energy scenarios for energy storage solutions, often in complex and contested policy and planning contexts, requiring strong technical capability and effective stakeholder engagement.

 Community batteries are an emerging form of energy storage with the potential to deliver shared network and customer benefits within distribution networks.
 In this role, the Postdoctoral Fellow will develop and apply advanced methods to assess the techno-economic and network viability of community battery deployments across diverse Australian grid contexts.
 Working in partnership with world-leading researchers within CSIRO’s Energy Economics and Power Systems teams, and in collaboration with Australian Distribution Network Service Providers (DNSPs), the Fellow will integrate economic analysis, power system modelling, and optimisation techniques to support scalable, evidence-based deployment strategies.